 Web cache poisoning attacks the reliability of an intermediate web cache source. in this attack, the attackers swap cached content for a random URL with infected content.
 Users of the online cache source can unknowingly use the poisoned content instead of true and secured content when requesting the required URL through the online cache.

 An attacker forces the online server’s cache to flush its actual cache content and sends a specially crafted request to store in cache. during this case, all the users of that web server cache will get malicious content until the servers flush the online cache.
 Web cache poisoning attacks are possible if the online server and application has HTTP Response-Splitting flaws.

 SSH Brute Force Attack

 Attackers use the SSH protocols to make an encrypted SSH tunnel between two hosts so as to transfer unencrypted data over an insecure network.
 Usually SSH runs on TCP port 22. so as to conduct an attack on SSH, the attacker scans the whole 55H server using bots (performs TCP port 22 port scan) to spot possible vulnerabilities.
 With the help of a brute force attack, the attacker gains the login credentials to urge unauthorized access to an SSH tunnel.
-An attacker who gains the login credentials of SSH can use an equivalent SSH tunnels to transmit malware and other means of exploitation to victims without being detected.
-Attackers use tools like Nmap and ncrack on a Linux platform to perform an SSH brute force attack.
+An attacker who gains the login credentials of SSH can use an equivalent SSH tunnel to transmit malware and other means of exploitation to victims without being detected.
+Attackers use tools like Nmap and crack on a Linux platform to perform an SSH brute force attack.